pvictordev/phlexi/README.md

 ### Stage #1 (HTML & CSS)
 Using plain HTML and CSS, we create the initial interface.
 This stage forms the basis for further development, shaping the platform's overall look and feel.

+### Stage #2 (JavaScript)
+Introducing JavaScript functionality to enhance interactivity, we have added functionalities like a slideshow, implemented form validation, created a new page where we fetched data from a public API, added form validation together with saving data as JSON in local storage and included a counter to count each submission.